Chocolate Molten Lava Cakes

 Instructions

-• Preheat oven to 450 degrees.
-Using 1 tsp. of butter, grease and dust four 4 or 6 ounce ramekins with cocoa powder.
+• Preheat the oven to 450°F (230°C).
+Using 1 tsp. of butter, grease, and dust four 4 or 6-ounce ramekins with cocoa powder.
 Tap out the excess cocoa powder; set aside.

 • In a medium microwave-safe bowl, add ½ cup butter.
 Place in the microwave and melt.
 Whisk in the chopped chocolate until smooth.

-• In a separate medium mixing bowl add the eggs.
+• In a separate medium mixing bowl, add the eggs.
 Add the vanilla (if desired) and sugar, whisk until slightly thickened, about 1 minute.
-Add the egg mixture and flour to the melted chocolate; beat until combined.
+Add the egg mixture and flour to the melted chocolate mixture; beat until combined.

-• Divide the batter between the ramekins.
-Place in the oven and bake for 8 to 9 minutes.
+• Divide the cake batter between the prepared ramekins.
+Place in the oven and bake for 8-9 minutes.
 The tops should look set but still be jiggly.
-Remove from the oven and allow to cool for 1 minute before inverting onto plates.
+Remove from the oven and allow to cool for 1 minute before inverting the ramekins upside-down onto plates.
 Let the cakes sit for 10 seconds before lifting up the ramekins.
-Serve immediately, with ice cream, chocolate sauce and fresh fruit.
+Serve immediately, with ice cream, chocolate sauce, and fresh fruit.

 VIDEO